SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 I think the wording here and in a few other places in the paper is a bit confusing or awkward.
 Preprints are published too.
 So I would suggest using some alternative wording to "published" for papers that have gone through peer review vs. preprints for those that have not.**

+I have edited the manuscript to make this clear.
+I am trying to use the NIH definition of preprints that these are documents that are not final.
+I would take "published" to be "final" and since preprints are interim research products that are "posted".
+I get that this is a nuance that is likely lost on many people.
+I have tried to take the suggested approach of differentiating between what is peer-reviewed and what is not.

 **Lines 207-214